Mufumi/Mufumi/README.md

 ### Here's a few things you can learn about me 😄:

+- I'm a Data Science enthusiast from South Africa :south_africa:
 - 🔭 I’m currently working on improving my Data Science skills portfolio.
 - 🌱 My current focus is learning about Deep Learning terminology
 - 🤔 I’m looking for help with finding open source projects where I can assist with the Machine Learning (ML) aspect of things